CodeFreezeAI/xcf/README.md

 XCF Website: https://xcf.ai No TS, No JS, No BS!

-Speed up writing Xcode apps with xcf, a dead simple MCP server written in Swift specifically for Cursor.
+Speed up writing Xcode apps with xcf, a dead simple Swift based MCP server written in Swift specifically for Cursor.
 Works seamlessly with VSCode and Claude, but may require additional setup.

 ## 📺 Watch XCF in Action